gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html),
 another classic and the best introduction to programming in general.

-The book touches functional core concepts like immutable data structures, lazy data structures, pure functions, function composition and high-order functions like *map, filter, fold*.
+The book touches functional core concepts like immutable and lazy data structures, pure functions, function composition and high-order functions like *map, filter, fold*.
 After reading the book, you are well prepared for solving real world problems in a functional way.
 With these new tools in your toolbox, you will be better